xiaoyunyang/xiaoyunyang.github.io/content/post/startup-seed-funding.md

 The last cornerstone of LooseLeaf's product is the candidate sourcing, which is a combination of the Recruitment Candidate Relationship Manage System (CRM) and Application Tracking System (ATS).

+Marc Miller on CareerPivot says you should [target the company and quit chasing jobs](https://careerpivot.com/2017/target-the-company-quit-chasing-job/).
+This is because:

+> the traditional job search is dead and [may it rest in peace](https://careerpivot.com/2015/the-traditional-job-search-is-dead-r-i-p/).
+Now companies source perspective employees, notice I did not say job seekers, via LinkedIn, Google and other social and career platforms.
+They no longer care that you are not looking for a job.
+If you want to play this game you need to be a [good passive candidate or someone who is easily found](https://careerpivot.com/2016/anatomy-passive-candidate-linkedin-profile/).

 CRM is used by recruiters and a company's talent sourcing team [to identify strong active and passive candidates](https://blog.beamery.com/ats-vs-crm/) and encourage them to apply to the position.

 > **CRM:** Your candidate relationship management system is for job seekers and candidates.
 It’s the engine that drives your sourcing team, lets you create talent pools and helps you build and nurture relationships with passive talent.